Okay, nonprofits. It’s time to move to Salesforce Lightning.

 That’s where Process Builder comes in.
 It’s basically a digital whiteboard for creating automations.
 It lays out every automation option possible in an easy-to-work-with format, and is intuitive enough that any admin can learn.

-*Tip*: This tool is really tough to describe in writing…so check it out for yourself!
+*Tip*: This tool is tough to explain ,so check it out for yourself!
 Complete the Salesforce Trailhead module on Process Builder.
 You’ll get to actually use it in a consequence-free test environment, and see the possibilities for yourself.

 You don’t have to be a wizard to use process builder.
 But when you do, people at your org will think that you are.

-4. You can ultimately design the experience for your users – without needing Visualforce.
+4. You can ultimately design the user experience for staff – without Visualforce.

 YOU GUYS.
 This is a boon for admins who struggle with lengthy page layouts, because we’re trying to get all the essential data in front of users!